Wrongful Termination Checklist

 - Before being fired, did you participate in an investigation of the company's behavior or practices?

-- Were you discouraged from or warned against such participation?
+- Were you discouraged from or warned against participating in a government investigation?

 - Were you discouraged from or punished for exercising your legal rights, such as by taking covered medical leave?